reasonml/reasonml.github.io/docs/installation.md

 ### Setup a new environment manually

-opam needs to be initialised (Initialize `~/.opam`).
+opam needs to be initialized.
+This initialization will create a folder in `~/.opam`, where the packages will be stored.
 This step is only required once.

 ```bash
 opam init -y
 ```

-During opam init, you will be asked if you want to add a hook to your shell to put the tools available in the current opam switch on your PATH.
+During `opam init`, you will be asked if you want to add a hook to your shell to put the tools available in the current opam switch on your PATH.

 ```bash
 eval $(opam env)